STEM PATHWAYS & LITERACY IN MATH AND SCIENCE:

 2. Physics is essential to produce a science- and math-literate citizenry.
 Physics is STEM!

 3. High school physics is the hardest core subject to staff and has the greatest teacher turnover.
 Out-of-field teaching predominates in schools of all socioeconomic strata.
 Teachers are isolated.
 Yet they are committed and enthusiastic to learn deep content and effective teaching methods.

-6.Teachers need strong partnerships with local university science departments for professional development (PD)/graduate credit, since higher education is the next step for their students.
+6.Teachers need partnerships with local university science departments for PD, since higher education is the next step for their students.

 8. University PD programs need stable long-term funding, for continuity of staff & PD services.

 ACCOMPLISHMENTS OF AMERICAN MODELING TEACHERS ASSOCIATION & MODELING INSTRUCTION, as of 2018: